Tokyo stocks open lower on Wall St. losses

 - Русский

-Tokyo stocks opened lower Friday tracking overnight losses on Wall Street as higher-than-expected U.S. jobless claims stirred recession concerns in the world’s largest economy.
+Tokyo stocks opened lower Wednesday, tracking overnight losses on Wall Street, amid rekindling concern about the U.S. financial sector after regional lender First Republic Bank reported a sharp drop in deposits.